ACCEPTING CASES NATIONWIDE

 Eligibility Criteria in the Depo-Provera Lawsuit

-In order to qualify for a Depo-Provera lawsuit, individuals must have used the brand-name (Pfizer) Depo-Provera, depo-SubQ Provera, or an authorized generic version at least twice and must have been diagnosed with a meningioma or brain tumor after usage.
+In order to qualify for a Depo-Provera lawsuit, individuals must have used the brand-name (Pfizer) Depo-Provera, Depo-SubQ Provera, or an authorized generic version at least twice and must have been diagnosed with a meningioma or brain tumor after usage.
 Eligibility may be further influenced by the duration of use, time elapsed since last use, and specific diagnosis, potentially entitling them to file a lawsuit against the manufacturer for compensation.

 Eligibility criteria for a Depo-Provera lawsuit:

-• Usage: Must have used brand-name Depo-Provera (Pfizer), brand-name depo-SubQ Provera (Pfizer), or an “authorized generic” version of Depo-Provera at least twice.
+• Usage: Must have used brand-name Depo-Provera (Pfizer), brand-name Depo-SubQ Provera (Pfizer), or an “authorized generic” version of Depo-Provera at least twice.

 • Diagnosis: Diagnosed with meningioma or a brain tumor after using Depo-Provera.